Funkschy/kantan-lang/README.md

 ## Getting started

-If you just want to try the language, simply dowload the latest [release](https://github.com/Funkschy/kantan-lang/releases) for you operating system (sorry, no windows support yet).
+If you just want to try the language, simply download the latest [release](https://github.com/Funkschy/kantan-lang/releases) for you operating system (sorry, no windows support yet).

 After downloading, just run ./kantan --help to view you options.